Eskilstuna-kommun/Geouttag/README.md

 # Geouttag
-Geouttag plugin for Origo using FME-services.
+Geouttag plugin for Origo using FME server Web Services.

+(Warning: Geouttag was last updated to function with release 2.2 of Origo)

 #### Example usage of Geouttag as plugin
 The plugin can be loaded like this in an html-file: